Miscellaneous - Wood finishing

 photo source: emag.ro

-Here's what this content means for paints:
+Here's what this means for paints:

-• Average content - between 30 and 80 g organic solvents/l paint.
+• Average content - between 30 and 80 g organic solvents / l paint.

 About the author